rust-lang/rfcs/text/0000-target-tier-policy.md

-- Tier 3 targets should attempt to implement as much of the standard libraries as possible and appropriate (`core` for most targets, `alloc` for any target with a standard memory allocator, `std` for targets with an operating system), but may leave some code `unimplemented!()`, whether because the target makes it impossible to implement or challenging to implement.
+- Tier 3 targets should attempt to implement as much of the standard libraries as possible and appropriate (`core` for most targets, `alloc` for any target with a standard memory allocator, `std` for targets with an operating system), but may leave some code unimplemented (either unavailable or stubbed out as appropriate), whether because the target makes it impossible to implement or challenging to implement.
 The authors of pull requests are not obligated to avoid calling any portions of the standard library on the basis of a tier 3 target not implementing those portions.
 - The target must provide documentation for the Rust community explaining how to build for the target, using cross-compilation if possible.
 If the target supports running tests (even if they do not pass), the documentation must